histoire-dev/histoire/docs/guide/vue2/controls.md

 ## Defining a state

-The first step is to define the state that will be share to your story.
+The first step is to define the state that will be shared to your story.
 Histoire will automatically synchronize the `data` or reactive data returned in your `setup`.
 Then you can proceed using your state as usual.

 Example with Option API: